crlandsc/Housing-Price-Predictions-Using-Machine-Learning/README.md

 - Garage Type

 #### Ordinal Features
-Some categorical feature, however, do map to a ranking scale (ordinal features).
-These features were converted to a numeric format on scales ranging from 0 to 6 for analyis.
-Some features were excluded becasue there was not sufficient diversity amongst its values.
+Some categorical features, however, do map to a ranking scale (ordinal features).
+These features were converted to a numeric format on scales ranging from 0 to 6 for analysis.
+Some features were excluded because there was not sufficient diversity amongst its values.
 The following ordinal features were included in the model:
 - Exter Qual
 - Exter Cond
 - Bsmt Qual